ghyoun/potato_films/README.md

 To run integration tests, run: `$ npm test`

-*NOTE*: Do not modify the test suite provided.
+*NOTE*: Feel free to write your own tests in a separate testing file, but do not modify the test suite provided.

 #### Relevant Documentation